karmaniverous/entity-manager/.stan/system/stan.requirements.md

 ## Inference‑first typing (refactor) — strict acronyms and API requirements

+Carry values‑first literal type (CF) end‑to‑end (type‑only)

+- CF is threaded as a phantom generic (type‑only; no runtime field) to preserve the literal index‑token union captured at construction time.
+- Callers continue to pass a single values‑first config literal to createEntityManager — no second config object is introduced.
+- Adapters infer ITS (index‑token subset) and per‑index page‑key narrowing from CF without requiring callers to pass a separate cf parameter.
+- Runtime semantics remain unchanged; Zod validation stays authoritative.

 Goals

 - Inference‑first configuration: callers pass a literal config value; Entity Manager captures tokens and index names directly from the value (no explicit generic parameters required in normal use).